wp-plugins/groupdocs-java-document-viewer/readme.txt

 == Screenshots ==

-1. Here's a screenshot of how to get your document link for insertion into the GroupDocs Viewer Embedder dialog
+1. Here's a screenshot of how to add shortcode into new post to use the GroupDocs.Viewer for Java v.1.8.0 dialog
-2. Here's a screenshot of the GroupDocs Viewer Embedder in a Wordpress blog
+2. Here's a screenshot of the GroupDocs.Viewer for Java v.1.8.0 in a Wordpress blog

 == Frequently Asked Questions ==